Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress29/11/2023

-Australia Vietnam's number one tennis player Ly Hoang Nam lost 1-2 to world number 1032 Jumpei Yamasaki in the first round of the M25 Gold Coast tournament.
+Australia: Vietnam's number one tennis player Ly Hoang Nam lost to world number 1032 Jumpei Yamasaki 1-2 in the first round of the M25 Gold Coast tournament.

-Hoang Nam is 469 places higher than Yamasaki in the ATP professional rankings.
+Hoang Nam is ranked 469 places higher than Yamasaki in the ATP professional rankings.
 The two players, both born in 1997, have met once before at the Vietnam F6 Futures tournament, where Hoang Nam won 2-0.

-In the rematch on November 28, despite losing the serve game at the beginning of the first set, the Vietnamese player quickly regained control of the match and showed his class to win two breaks and lead 5-2.
-At this time, heavy rain fell on the Gold Coast, causing the match to be postponed until this morning, November 29.
+In the rematch on November 28th, despite losing her serve early in the first set, the Vietnamese player quickly regained control and showcased her class to secure two breaks and lead 5-2.
+At that moment, heavy rain began to fall in Gold Coast, causing the match to be postponed until this morning, November 29th.

-Vietnam's number one tennis player Ly Hoang Nam.
+Vietnam's number one tennis player, Ly Hoang Nam.
 Photo: VTF

-Vietnam's number one tennis player Ly Hoang Nam.
+Vietnam's number one tennis player, Ly Hoang Nam.
 Photo: VTF

 Hieu Luong